EloiStree/EloiStree/README.md

 Meaning:
 - My code can change all the time at any moment
 - My code are not to be used but to be underdstood then copy and modify.
-- I am working by createing small toolboxes that depend of other toolboxes.
+- I am working by creating small toolboxes that depend of other toolboxes.

 ### #3